antoinevinial/react-boilerplate/README.md

 So what's going on here?! :
 1. When the component mount, we want to launch the request, in other word to launch the `ArticleActions.getArticle()` action.
 As you can notice, we can pass params to our actions (in our case, a static article id).
 2. This action will be dispatch and send to the store.
 The store will fetch the API with the params and emit an event with the response.
-3. Our view has a listener to execute the `getArticleHandler` function when store emit its event (don't forget to remove your events on the `componentWillUnmount` function).
+3. Our view has a listener to execute the `getArticleHandler` function when store emits its event (don't forget to remove your events on the `componentWillUnmount` function).
-4. Inside the `getArticleHandler` we update our state (don't forget that you MUST NOT update your state like a classic variable, but use the `setState` method).
+4. Inside the `getArticleHandler` we update our state (don't forget that you **MUST NOT** update your state like a classic variable, but use the `setState` method).

 As you can see inside the render method, based on the `this.state.article` value, we show different element : if we don't have any article yet, we show a loading state.
 Once it's done, we show the `<Article/>` component and pass the data as a prop.

-## .env file

 ## SEO in React